 4. Oil Spills

-Ships are a significant source of pollution in the water, mainly when crude oil spills occur.
+Ships are a significant water pollution source, mainly when crude oil spills occur.
 It is highly harmful to marine life, frequently smothering them to death once entrapped.
-Crude oil stays in the ocean for years and is tough to clean up.
+Crude oil stays in the ocean for years and is tough to clean.

 Sewage or contaminating substances such as minerals and compounds from mining camps enter directly into the ocean through sewage, rivers, or drainages.